-Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
 Butter a small square baking dish of about 20 cm/ 8 inch.
-The casserole/baking dish can be round or rectangular instead as long as it has more or less the same proportions.

-Bring a pot of water to a boil and cook the noodles according to the package's instructions.
-Drain well, give back to the pan and stir in the butter.
+- Bring a pot of water to a boil and cook the noodles according to the package's instructions.
+Drain well, return to the pan and stir in the butter.

-In another bowl beat together the egg yolks and the remaining 2 tablespoons sugar.
-Add the vanilla extract, the smetana or crème fraiche and the quark.
-Stir well, then add the raisins, lemon zest, cornstarch and dry breadcrumbs.
+- In another bowl beat together the egg yolks and the remaining 2 tablespoons sugar.
+Add the vanilla extract, the smetana or crème fraiche, and the quark.
+Stir well, then add the raisins, lemon zest, cornstarch, and dried breadcrumbs.

 - Carefully fold the noodles into this mixture.
 Fold in the egg whites as well.
 Taste and see if you need more sugar.

 - Cut the pastry sheets to fit the baking dish.
 If using yufka pastry place one sheet of pastry into the prepared baking dish.
 Brush with some of the oil or melted butter and cover with another pastry sheet.
 Repeat with the 3rd yufka sheet.